Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Characterization of Ransomware API Usage

 \textbf{Ransomware samples.} We collect 262 ransomware samples from MalwareBarzaar\footnote{https://bazaar.abuse.ch/browse/} and VirusShare\footnote{https://virusshare.com/}.
 Among these samples, we find 54 of the samples (from 35 distinct families) provide more meaningful traces for manual analysis.
-The SHA256 hashes of the 54 samples are shown in Table~\ref{tab:sha256} in the appendix, which can help find the exact samples.
+The SHA256 hashes of the 54 samples are shown in Table~\ref{tab:sha256} in supplemental materials, which can help find the exact samples.

 \textbf{Analysis environment.} We set up an isolated environment for safely executing ransomware samples using Cuckoo Sandbox (v2.0.7)\footnote{https://cuckoosandbox.org/}, with VirtualBox (v6.1)\footnote{https://www.virtualbox.org/} as the hypervisor and Windows 7 as the guest system.
 We use 4 CPUs and 4096 MB memory for the VM.
 We install several applications, including Chrome, Adobe PDF Reader, NotePad++, and LibreOffice, to make the environment more realistic.
 We also put random files under several directories, such as disk C, Documents, and Downloads for ransomware to encrypt.
 Each execution starts with a clean system image.
 To avoid VM escape, we use a different host system (Ubuntu 21.04).
 We also set up a fake internet service using INetSim\footnote{https://www.inetsim.org/}.
 Lastly, to minimize the risk of spreading, we disconnect the machine from the internet.